|

 attack.
 There are three hand distracting methods: the Obstructing method,

-a JKD stylist throws his front hand up to the level of his opponent's eyes
+method, a JKD stylist throws his front hand up to the level of his

-while still in the fighting, mimicking a progressive indirect attack.
-This
+opponent's eyes while still in the fighting, mimicking a progressive

 Delayed hit